6 Wild waterfalls to seek out on the Central Coast

 Hidden in Brisbane Water National Park

-The very definition of a hidden gem that experienced a surge of popularity with local explorers during lockdown.
+The very definition of a hidden gem that experienced a recent surge of popularity with local explorers.
 Loosely named the 'Woy Woy Waterfall', it's actually a partially man-made structure perched at the base of a large cliff drop along one of Brisbane Water National Park's trails.
 Do not be fooled into thinking this is an easy waterfall to access (or find!) - it's reserved for experienced hikers and savvy adventurers only.
 Pack water and snacks, wear sensible enclosed shoes, take swimmers, and definitely take a mate - they'll come in handy when taking an amazing shot of you in the hidden pool!
 Set off along the Tunnel Trail, a fire trail off Woy Woy Road (park at Staples lookout), located in Brisbane Water National Park.
 Some proper planning and research is involved before chasing this one.

 Share the love